mkudija/mkudija.github.io/reading-notes/_md/2024-05-04-Saint Vincent Ferrier.md

 - "All this crowd of children were piled into a little house, situated at the corner of the Calle Del Mar, not far from the harbor."
 (7)
 - "Spain is Spain, not France, not England.
 It is the mortal error of our people to take for granted that other peoples must be like itself."
 (10)
 - From his *Treatise on the Spiritual Life*
-	- "Even in spiritual thins prefer the will of others to your own, even if your own seems better, provided that theirs is good.
+	- "Even in spiritual things prefer the will of others to your own, even if your own seems better, provided that theirs is good.
 In material things ordinarily do the will of others whoever they are."
 (20)
 	- "The least desire for greatness, no matter under what pretext of charity it arises, is the head of the serpent of hell; we must crush it instantly with the cross."
 (20)
 - Ladder of perfection (23)
 	1. Self-knowledge